msb2kml/Msb2And/README.md

 The Android device is connected remotely through a [Multiplex Souffleur](https://www.multiplex-rc.de/produkte/45185-souffleur-deutsch) or directly to the MSB bus of the receiver (for a test on the ground).
+It could also be connected to the COM port of a Multiplex HF module.

 You need a USB-OTG cable and a
 [Multiplex USB interface](https://www.multiplex-rc.de/produkte/85149-usb-pc-kabel-rx-s-telemetrie-uni).

 If the application is authorized to write to the storage system, it could record files with the same format as the [Multiplex Flight Recorder](https://www.multiplex-rc.de/produkte/85420-flightrecorder).
 Theses files could be used with the
 [Msb2Kml application](https://github.com/msb2kml/Msb2Kml).

+There is also a possibility to use one of theses files to simulate a flight.

 This Android/Java application could be installed if you have checked that applications from other sources than Google Play